-These two states of readiness — organizational and executive — are interrelated, as illustrated in the Readiness Grid (Figure 1 below).
+These two states of readiness — organizational and executive — are interrelated, as illustrated in the Readiness Grid (below).
 The ideal scenario is a high state of readiness on the part of both prime actors in CEO succession — the organization and the executive.

 Let’s take a look at the factors that contribute to succession readiness.

 As the departing executive, there are three overarching questions you should ask yourself about your organization’s readiness: first, is my organization sustainable (or, at least, stable)?
 Second, could a successor do my job?
 Third, are our people ready for the transition?

 Readiness Question #1 – Is my organization sustainable?

 For succession purposes, sustainability means that your organization has the factors in place to endure as a high-value community or societal asset over time.
 Six factors underpin sustainability —business model, organizational strategy, board and board leadership, executive leadership, resources (strengths, not just finances), and culture/operating climate — which we will explore in future posts.

 As the CEO, you are in the best position to initiate and guide the sustainability planning and building activities.
 You are also in the best position to drive the process — engaging your management team and board in assessing the organization and strengthening the factors that are questionable.

 If your departure timeline does not allow for this deeper dive, at a minimum, ask yourself, are there aspects of the organization that are a bit shaky?
 Are there areas that represent a vulnerability?
 Are there things you would want to shore up before you would feel comfortable handing the organization off to your successor?
 Is the organization at least stable?

 Readiness Question #2 – Could a successor do my job?